Red Hat OpenShift is an enterprise-ready Kubernetes platform for deploying applications in hybrid cloud environments.

 It’s essentially one package with an array of tools to accelerate the development and deployment of new products—all with the support of Red Hat’s legendary engineering teams.

 Under the hood

-You can find a thorough technical breakdown of OpenShift in this solution brief from Dell EMC Solutions.
+Dell EMC recently published a technical breakdown of OpenShift.
 But, for the purposes of this post, we’ll focus on what’s included in the platform, the Dell EMC Ready Architecture, and what the combination of the two allows an enterprise to do.

 First, here’s a graphic of the system architecture from the solution brief:

 While the foundation of OpenShift is Kubernetes, Red Hat has designed the platform in such a way as to incorporate a suite of software working in concert.
 This suite includes:

 - Container platform based on Kubernetes and Docker.

 - Containerized and distributed storage for persistent volume storage and container registry.

 - Built-in automation for resource provision, application deployment, and infrastructure configuration.

 By incorporating all these tools, Red Hat has created an out-of-the-box means for adopting Kubernetes regardless of where development takes place.